-- (1) The site person-in-charge of a well that is being drilled, tested, completed or worked over shall, at all times, employ adequately designed blowout prevention equipment. - (2) Prior to drilling below the surface casing string, or before re-entering a completed well, hydraulically operated blowout prevention equipment shall be installed, operated and tested, generally in accordance with the relevant requirement of API RP 53, "Recommended Practices for Blowout Prevention Equipment System for Drilling Wells", and shall be maintained ready for use subject to Section 147 until abandonment, completion or recompletion operations have been completed. - (3) The blowout prevention equipment referred to in Subsection (2) shall comprise a minimum of- - (a) three remotely controlled hydraulically actuated blowout preventers each with a working pressure which exceeds the maximum anticipated surface pressure and which preventers consist of- - (i) one set of pipe rams appropriate for the size of pipe being run in the hole; and - (ii) one set of blind rams; and - (iii) one annular preventer; and - (iv) extension hand wheels or hydraulic locks on all ram type preventers; - (b) a drilling spool with side outlets for the attachment of choke and kill lines, or side outlets in the blowout preventer body, for choke and kill lines, which side outlets shall be connected to pipe lines which have a pressure rating not less than the blowout preventer assembly to which they are connected, except that part of the choke line which is down stream of the last valve on the choke manifold; and - (c) one kill pump facility connected to the kill line; and - (d) one fill up line. - (4) Where the pressure rating of the blowout preventers is- - (a) less than 2000 PSI, both the choke and kill lines shall contain related fittings of a minimum diameter of 2 inches and shall be equipped with at least one control valve; or - (b) greater than 2000 PSI, the choke line shall contain related fittings of a minimum diameter of 3 inches, and both kill and choke line outlets on the blowout preventer stack shall be equipped with two control valves, one of which on the choke line shall be hydraulically controlled.
+(1) The site person in charge of a well that is being drilled, tested, completed or worked over shall, at all times, employ adequately designed blow out prevention equipment.

+(2) Prior to drilling below the surface casing string, or before re -entering a completed well, hydraulically operated blow out prevention equipment shall be installed, "Recommended Practices for Blow out Prevention Equipment System for Drilling Well", completion or recompletion operations have been completed.

+(3) The blowout prevention equipment referred to in Subsection (2) shall comprise a minimum of -

+- (a) three remotely controlled hydraulically actuated blowout preventers each with a working pressure which exceeds the maximum anticipated surface pressure and which preventers consist of - - (i) one set of pipe rams - (ii) one set of blind rams; and - (iii) one annular preventer; and - (iv) extension hand wheels or hydraulic locks on all ram type preventers; and - (b) a drilling spool with side outlets for the attachment of choke and kill lines, or side outlets in the blowout preventer body, for choke and kill lines, which side outlets shall be connected to pipe liens which have a pressure rating not less than the blowout preventer assembly to which they are connected, except that part of the choke line which is down stream of the last valve on the choke manifold; and - (c) one kill pump facility connected to the kill line; and - (d) one fill up line.

+- (4) Where the pressure rating of the blowout preventer is - - (a) less than 2000 PSI, both the choke and kill lines shall contain related fittings of a minimum diameter of 2 inches and shall be equipped with at least one control valve; or - (b) greater than 2000 PSI, the choke line shall contain related fittings of a minimum diameter of 3 inches, and both kill and choke line outlets on the blowout preventer stack shall be equipped with two control valves, one of which on the choke lines shall be hydraulically controlled.